The Story so Far

 The Future: That's Another Whopper

-We look forward to seeing him develop as an actor in future projects; he has filmed supporting roles in the upcoming The Necessary Death of Charlie Countryman and as American punk legend Cheetah Chrome in CBGB, contrasting with voicing a character in British animation Postman Pat: The Movie - You Know You're the One.
+We look forward to seeing him develop as an actor in future projects; he has provided the voice in the English version of the upcoming Spanish animated film Foosball and in the British animation Postman Pat: The Movie - You Know You're the One and he is playing Rosse in a brutal looking adaptation of Macbeth.

 He has proved to his fans that you can succeed in anything, if you take your best shot at it.